arbaon/arbaon-public/how_to_write_a_pixel_engine/README.md

 These are a few of the things that I have done using a variation of this technique.

-* Created a class 'wrapper' based on this process.
+* Created a class 'wrapper' based on this process (example added for this).
 * Created a struct to hold screen array pointer and information about the screen.
 * Created a putpixel function to change the color in the array.
 * Wrote functions to wipe the texture quickly, draw lines, blocks, boxes, circles triangles etc.